Colonial National Historical Park

-Colonial National Historical Park is located in the Hampton Roads region of Virginia and is operated by the National Park Service of the United States government.
-The park protects and interprets several sites relating to the Colony of Virginia and the history of the United States more broadly, ranging from the site of the first landing of the English settlers who would settle at Jamestown, to the battlefields of Yorktown where the British Army was finally defeated in the American Revolutionary War.
+Colonial National Historical Park is a large national historical park located in the Hampton Roads region of Virginia operated by the National Park Service.
+It protects and interprets several sites relating to the Colony of Virginia and the history of the United States more broadly.
+These range from the site of the first English settlement at Jamestown, to the battlefields of Yorktown where the British Army was defeated in the American Revolutionary War.
 Over 3 million people visit the park each year.

 Units

 Colonial Parkway

 The park includes the Colonial Parkway, a scenic 23 mi parkway linking the three points of Virginia's Historic Triangle: Jamestown and Yorktown and running through the historic district of Colonial Williamsburg.
 The Colonial Parkway is located in James City County, York County, and the city of Williamsburg.

 Jamestown

-The park includes the original site of Jamestown, known in modern times as Historic Jamestowne.
-Located in James City County at the southern end of the Colonial Parkway, it encompasses the area of Jamestown Island, including the Jamestown Glasshouse.
+The park includes the original site of Jamestown, known in modern times as Historic Jamestowne in James City County at the southern end of the Colonial Parkway.
+It encompasses the area of Jamestown Island, including the Jamestown Glasshouse.
 Adjacent to it is the Commonwealth of Virginia's complementary attraction known as Jamestown Settlement.